Academic Clinical Fellows

 Funding options are available for ACFs to support your training and research.

-Funding is available to you each year you are a trainee, for as long as the NIHR provides the bursary.
+Funding is available to you throughout your time as a trainee, for as long as the NIHR provides the bursary.

 Eligibility